ptsteadman/notebook/stories/a-quiet-new-voice.md

 <hr>

-Feyerabend began to develop a system that allowed the qualia could be combined to produce novel meanings, using the qualia symbols that referred to the concept of morphological combination themselves.
-There was no issue of creating an overly verbose language: the bandwidth of the CBI allowed the listener to almost instantly comprehend and distinguish the sequence of a large number of qualia.
+Feyerabend began to develop a set of "qualia radicals", meant to span the space of current human experience and allow for almost limitless expansion.
+The symbols referring to morphological combination could be used along with other symbols to create new meaning.
+There was no issue of creating an overly verbose
-She also began to develop a set of "qualia radicals", meant to span the
+language: the bandwidth of the CBI allowed the listener to almost instantly comprehend a long sequence of qualia.

 Now in the world there was the wordless voice of her thoughts, the swell and grind of her emotions, and this new third fast whisper.
 It communicated clearly